 Team

 Today, Justin organizes with the Pittsburgh Black Worker Center and is on the editorial committee of Let’s Get Free’s Daughters Magazine.
-Justin is on the coordinating committee of the Black Socialist Formation, supports the leadership of the National Black Liberation Movement National Unity Initiative, and is a member of the Black Alliance for Peace.
-Lastly, and at the very crux of the matter, Justin is the son of Clarence and Susan Laing, the husband of Ebony Ross and the father of Kufere, Etana and Adeyemi Laing and an an initiated member/priest of the Lukumi Tradition via Ile Asho Funfun and his godfather Baba Bill Lowman.
+Justin is also on the coordinating committee of the Black Socialist Formation, supports the leadership of the National Black Liberation Movement National Unity Initiative, and is a member of the Black Alliance for Peace.
+Justin is also an an initiated member/priest of the Lukumi Tradition via Ile Asho Funfun and his godfather Baba Bill Lowman.
 To see more of Justin’s writing, please go to www.justlainguages.com

 The E.I. social media and communications consultant, Etana is a trained librarian holding an MLIS from the University of Maryland, College Park, as well as a proud alum of Lincoln University with bachelor’s degrees in Pan-Africana Studies and History.
 Her deepest passion lies in her love for Black people and the desire to create spaces affirming Black culture and identity.
 This passion has manifested in various capacities throughout her life, culminating in the creation of her book club, Revolutionary Reads in 2020.
 The club is a virtual space for Black women, femmes, and people with lived experience of misogynoir to gather and form community through a shared love of reading.
 Over the last five years, the club has hosted virtual author talks, films showings, and game nights.